Compressing And Debiasing Vision-Language Pre-Trained Models for Visual Question Answering: Introduction

-In this paper, we jointly study the compression and debiasing problems of VLP for the VQA task.
-To this end, we combine the existing debiasing and pruning methods to establish a training and compression pipeline, and conduct extensive experiments with the pre-trained LXMERT model, a representative VLP, on the VQA task under OOD setting.
-We show that there exist sparse LXMERT subnetworks that are more robust than the full model, which suggests that the goal of OOD robustness and computational efficiency can be achieved simultaneously.
-We also present a comprehensive study on the design of the training and compression pipeline, as well as the assignment of sparsity to different modules of LXMERT, in order to identify subnetworks with better OOD generalization.
-Our empirical results highlight the importance of 1) introducing the debiasing objective throughout the training and compression process and 2) assigning modality-specific sparsity to different modules of LXMERT.
+This paper jointly studies the compression and debiasing problems of VLP for the VQA task.
+To this end, we combine the existing debiasing and pruning methods to establish a training and compression pipeline, and conduct extensive experiments with the pre-trained lxmert, which is the most popular VLP in VQA, under different OOD settings.
+We show that there exist sparse lxmert subnetworks that are more robust than the full model, which suggests that the goal of OOD robustness and computational efficiency can be achieved simultaneously.

+We also present a comprehensive study on the design of the training and compression pipeline, as well as the assignment of sparsity to different model modules, to identify subnetworks with better OOD generalization.
+Our findings highlight the importance of 1) Employing a two-stage training and compression pipeline and integrating the debiasing objective throughout the entire process.
+2) If there are two debiasing methods working well with the full model, training the full model with the relatively poor-performing one and compressing it with the better one.
+3) Assigning modality-specific sparsity to different modules of VLP.

-We summary our main contributions as follows: \begin{itemize} \item We present the first (to our knowledge) systematic study on sparsity and OOD robustness for VLPs , which can facilitate the application of VLP-based VQA systems. \item We present a comprehensive study on the training and compression pipeline, as well as the assignment of sparsity to different modules of LXMERT, which can serve as a useful guideline to the design of VLP subnetwork searching methods in the future. \item The obtained subnetworks in this paper can remain the full pre-trained model's OOD performance with much fewer parameters, and achieve the best performance among the SoTA debiasing methods with similar model parameter counts (see Figure \ref{fig0}). \end{itemize}
+Our main contributions are as follows: (1) We present the first (to our knowledge) systematic study on sparsity and OOD robustness for VLPs.
+(2) Our empirical studies on the training and compression pipeline and sparsity assignment can serve as a valuable guideline for the future design of VLP subnetwork searching methods.
+(3) We obtain subnetworks that outperform existing debiasing SoTAs in terms of the trade-off between accuracy and model size on OOD datasets VQA-CP v2 and VQA-VS (see Fig. \ref{fig0}, Tab. \ref{ensem-sotas} and Tab. \ref{vqavs-sotas}).